Which Stocks to Buy

 Finding the right stocks to invest in is no easy feat.
-While some may say that blue chips are your best bet, you can never be too sure.
-Even the strongest companies are still vulnerable to conditions that are beyond their control such as widespread corrections, economic recessions, or unexpected events, also known as black swan events.
+While some may say that blue-chip stocks are your best bet, you can never be too sure.
+Even the strongest companies are still vulnerable to conditions that are beyond their control.
+Those conditions can include widespread corrections, economic recessions, or unexpected events, also known as black swan events.

 Nevertheless, there are precautions that you can take to protect your capital.
 We will discuss those in this article along with the following topics:

 - Importance of fundamental analysis when buying a stock.

 - Importance of technical analysis when buying a stock.